fansforflorida/qmk_userspace/keyboards/1upkeyboards/pi60_rgb_v2/keymaps/fansforflorida/readme.md

 ### RGB Matrix Lighting

+The 1upkeyboards pi60 RGB V2 has built-in underglow RGB.
+However, the Ducky One 2 Mini Frozen Llama case is opaque, so the underglow RGB matrix LEDs are turned off by calling `rgb_matrix_set_flags` from `keyboard_post_init_user`.

 The `rgb_matrix_indicators_advanced_user` function performs the following tasks:

-* The 1upkeyboards pi60 RGB V2 has built-in underglow RGB.
-However, the Ducky One 2 Mini Frozen Llama case is opaque, so the underglow RGB matrix LEDs are turned off.
 * The RGB matrix LED for Caps Lock is either off or on (fully white) to indicate the Caps Lock status.
 * If the gaming layer is currently active, the RGB matrix LED for the left Windows key is turned off, since that key is disabled on that layer.